MarieLynneBlock/audio-code-lab/README.md

-# ElectronicMusicTools
+# Electronic Music Tools

-  Some Creative Computing projects focussed on Sound Synthesis & Sound Design:
+Creative Computing projects focussed on Sound Design & Sound Synthesis: design new algorithmic patterns to generate both rhythmic (Drum Machines) and melodic music samples, code new interactive synthesizers and theremins and on top of it, build user-friendly and beautiful UIs to make the music tools available outside music environments and DAWs (web and Mobile).

       - Algorithms for Sound Synthesis and Design
       - Sound Synthesis